DiegoMfer/miw-sw/auth-service/README.md

 The service uses SpringDoc OpenAPI for documentation.
 When the service is running, you can access:
 - Swagger UI: `http://localhost:8088/webjars/swagger-ui/index.html`
 - OpenAPI specification: `http://localhost:8088/api-docs`

+## Integration with Other Services

+This service integrates with:

+- **User Service**: For user authentication and account creation
+- **Gateway**: For centralized API routing
+- **All protected services**: Any service requiring authentication can validate tokens with this service